angelo234/fade-in-out-audio-loops/README.md

 # fade-in-out-audio-loops

 Dependencies:
-ffmpeg (youtube video on how to install: https://youtu.be/r1AtmY-RMyQ and may need to restart computer)
+FFmpeg (youtube video on how to install: https://youtu.be/r1AtmY-RMyQ and may need to restart computer)
-run `pip install pydub`
+PyDub: `pip install pydub`